octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Tezos Module

 The Tezos module is a set of LIGO instructions, that query the state of the Tezos blockchain.
-It is useful when the smart contract needs to know is calling an entrypoint, if enough funds are sent...
+It is useful when the smart contract needs to know when calling an entrypoint, if enough funds are sent...

 - `Tezos.balance`: Get the balance for the contract.
 - `Tezos.amount`: Get the amount of tez provided by the sender to complete this transaction.
 - `Tezos.sender`: Get the address that initiated the current transaction.
 - `Tezos.self_address`: Get the address of the currently running contract.
 - `Tezos.source`: Get the originator (address) of the current transaction.
-  That is, if a chain of transactions led to the current execution get the address that began the chain.
+  That is, if a chain of transactions, led to an execution, you get the address that began the chain.
   Not to be confused with Tezos.sender, which gives the address of the contract or user which directly caused the current transaction.
 - `Tezos.chain_id`: Get the identifier of the chain to distinguish between main and test chains.